eth0izzle/cracke-dit/README.md

 # 🚨 cracke-dit is no longer maintained.
-If you need support or consultation for your passing cracking endeavours, drop me an e-mail paul@darkport.co.uk 🚨
+If you need support or consultation for your password cracking endeavours, drop me an e-mail paul@darkport.co.uk 🚨

 # cracke-dit
 **cracke-dit** *("Cracked It")* **makes it easier to perform regular password audits against Active Directory environments.**